-The Foundation's investment advisor will be responsible for the evaluation and monitoring of each manager in the portfolio.
-The investment advisor will be responsible for notifying investment staff and the committee of any material issues or concerns with underlying investments as they arise.
-The investment advisor will be responsible for recommending the hiring and terminating of managers.
-The Foundation will select an investment advisor with suitable resources, capabilities, and processes for due diligence, evaluation, and monitoring of managers.
-The investment advisor will be considered a fiduciary in this regard.
-Any investments within the portfolio that are not monitored by the investment advisor will be agreed upon in advance between the Foundation and advisor.
-The advisor will notify the Foundation on an annual basis of any managers in the portfolio that are not monitored as a part of the aforementioned process.
-The Foundation notes there may be certain regulated funds, such as passive index funds, where a formal due diligence report is not required.
+The Foundation's asset consultant will be responsible for the evaluation and monitoring of each manager in the portfolio.
+The asset consultant will be responsible for notifying investment staff and the committee of any material issues or concerns with underlying investments as they arise.
+The asset consultant will be responsible for recommending the hiring and terminating of managers.
+The asset consultant has legal and regulatory obligations to always act in the best interests of its clients and maintains a Conflicts of Interest Policy that assists in ensuring that its clients are all treat fairly and equitably.

+The Foundation will select an asset consultant with suitable resources, capabilities, and processes for due diligence, evaluation, and monitoring of managers.
+Any investments within the portfolio that are not monitored by the asset consultant will be agreed upon in advance between the Foundation and asset consultant.
+The asset consultant will notify the Foundation on an annual basis of any managers in the portfolio that are not monitored as a part of the aforementioned process.